 - 20 cherry tomatoes

-Step 1: Grab a jug and pour 150 ml of boiling water along with the milk and sugar.
-Now you can add in the yeast and let it sit for 10 minutes or until froth is formed.
-Next, take a large bowl and mix the flour with 1 teaspoon of pink Himalaya salt.
+- Next, take a large bowl and mix the flour with 1 teaspoon of pink Himalaya salt.
 With your fist, make a well in the center.
-Gently pour the olive oil in the well and the yeast mixture.
-Stir the mix properly and knead it in the bowl until you get a soft dough.
+Gently pour the olive oil into the well and t add the yeast mixture.
+Stir the mix properly and then knead it in the bowl until you get a soft dough.

-Step 2: Lightly dust a solid surface with flour and transfer the mix onto it.
+- Lightly dust a solid surface with flour and transfer the dough mix onto it.
 Knead for 10 minutes.
-After you're finished, place the dough in a bowl and cover it with either a cloth or cling film for an hour.
+After you're finished, place the dough in a bowl and cover it with a cloth for an hour.
 Make sure it's in a warm place.

-Step 5: Turn the oven on and heat it to 220°C or 428°F. Take the dough and divide into 4, shaping each piece into a ball.
+- Turn the oven on and heat it to 220°C or 428°F. Take the dough and divide it into 4, shaping each piece into a ball.
 Then, roll the bases out flat to about 20-25 cm in diameter.

-Step 6: Go ahead and spread each Florentine quail eggs pizza base with the fresh Kumato tomato paste.
-This is the phase when you can season the base with oregano and then add the spinach and 5 cherry tomatoes.
-Sprinkle some grated Parmesan on top and add some torn mozzarella as well.
+- Go ahead and spread each Florentine quail eggs pizza base with the fresh Kumato tomato paste.
+This is the phase when you can season the base with extra oregano and then add the spinach and 5 cherry tomatoes.
+Sprinkle some grated parmesan on top and add some torn mozzarella as well.

-Step 8: In order to avoid overcrowding and bake the Florentine quail eggs pizza properly, only bake 2 at a time.
-Leave them for 15 - 20 minutes, then slightly clear out 5 small spots on the surface by nudging the toppings away.
-This way you make room to crack the quail eggs in the middle of the cleared spots.
+- Then slightly clear out 5 small spots on the surface by nudging the toppings away.
+This way you make room to crack the 5 quail eggs (on each pizza) in the middle of the cleared spots.
 Continue baking them for another 7 - 10 minutes.